 It is helpful to think of scenes as short stories.
 They have a beginning that engages the reader, a middle in which emotional and often physical action takes place, and an endpoint that either resolves the narrative or provides a cliffhanger that leads into the next scene.

 Give your scene to a couple of people to read.
 These should be people you trust.
 Make it clear that you do not want a writing critique.
 You are not interested in their opinion of your characters or your plot.
 You want one response, and one only, to the following question: “What is your emotional takeaway from that scene?”

 Did you make your reader’s pulse kick up?
 Did you arouse curiosity?
 Anger?
 Sympathy?
 Did you scare your reader?
 Did you make that reader want to know what happens next?
 Your goal is to identify the single strongest emotion that the reader experienced while reading your scene.
 That response will help you analyze the strengths and weaknesses of your voice.
 The worst possible reaction from a reader is no emotional reaction at all.
 There is nothing that will kill a writing career faster than storytelling that bores the reader.

 Put the most engaging elements of your voice on display in the very first sentence of your book.
 Readers will not give you a few pages or a couple of chapters to get the story going.
 You must draw the reader into your world from the very first sentence, and you do that with your voice.

 Listen to your writing voice.
 It will tell you what kinds of stories you will write with the most power.
 Once you have figured out your voice, do everything you can to strengthen it and make it more compelling.

 Voice is your superpower.
 Discover it.

-A broken promise reveals a terrifying legacy in this electrifying novel from the New York Times bestselling author of When All the Girls Have Gone.
+A broken promise reveals a terrifying legacy in this electrifying New York Times bestseller from the author of Untouchable.